juergenweb/FrontendForms/README.md

 In this section you can get more information about this user, and you have 2 buttons: add the user to or remove him from the IP blacklist.

 ## CAPTCHA
 This module offers various types of a CAPTCHA, that can be used.
-BTW: CAPTCHA should be used only if the other traps failed and you get a lot of SPAM over your forms.
+BTW: CAPTCHA should be used only if the other traps failed, and you get a lot of SPAM over your forms.
 Most users do not like CAPTCHA, but it is up to you whether to use them or not.
 At the moment, following CAPTCHA types will be provided: